jhu-dvrk/dvrk-xr/README.md

 </table>

 **dVRK-XR** facilitates the integration of the da Vinci Research Kit (or da Vinci robot with research API) with extended reality platforms.
 To run **dVRK-XR**, you first need some knowledge about [Unity](https://unity.com/) development and the [dVRK](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki).
+I also wrote a [blog post](http://longqian.me/2019/06/21/dvrk-xr/) about the rationale behind the development of this project.

 # Structure of Project